 Before joining Pomfret, Dr. Cory McCarter worked for the MA Department of Education.
 A product of New York City Public Schools, Dr. McCarter holds an Ed.D and C.A.G.S. in Ed.
 Leadership from American International College, plus an MA and BA from The City University of New York.

 Martha Horst first came to Pomfret in 1997.
 Before becoming dean of faculty in 2020, she taught math and served as the learning and teaching coordinator.
 Martha has also taught at Oregon Episcopal School (OES), Northfield Mount Hermon (NMH), and Deerfield Academy.
 She and her husband, Art, have five children.

-Garry Dow has worked in the field of marketing and communications with a special focus on the educational category for more than 15 years.
+Garry Dow has worked in the field of marketing and communications for more than 15 years.
 He holds a BA in communications from Roger Williams University and an MA in education from the University of New Hampshire.
 He lives in Pomfret with his wife, Beth, and their two young children.

 - Justin Klein — Chair